Tech-Sec/Crypthon/README.md

 \
  The file wil get decrypted. \
- If any problems persists, just pull up a request.
+ If any problems persists, just pull up an issue.